 Pinning on Windows

-As of Object Mount v1.0.5, you can now pin files on Windows to ensure they remain in your local cache even when offline or disconnected from cloud storage.
+As of Object Mount v1.0.5, you can pin files on Windows to ensure they remain in your local cache.

 This is especially useful for: